 I don’t grow a lot of hybrids.
-When I do they’re usually limited to tomatoes, squash and cucumbers.
+When I do they’re usually limited.

 - I’ve grown two hybrid cucumbers that I really like.
 One is Diva and the other is General Lee.
 I thought they had great taste.
 (My other cucumbers are not considered heirlooms but they are open-pollinated and old varieties that I wouldn’t think of not having.
 Their taste is excellent.)
 (And by the way, I’ve seen Diva listed as not being a hybrid, but I definitely think it is.)

 As we all know, taste is very subjective.
 What one person thinks is delicious, another might not.
-With that qualification having been stated, I can say Bill and I thought the heirloom tomatoes had superior flavor to my hybrids, even if only by a small degree.
+With that qualification having been stated, I can say Bill and I thought the heirloom tomatoes had superior flavor to any hybrids I’ve grown, even if only by a small degree.

 My guess is that before heirlooms became “the in thing”, they really were “heirlooms” that were passed down in a family or from one gardener to another in communities around the world.